trevzhang/Hotspot/README.md

+# hotspot

-# hotspot source code from openjdk
+A minimum version of hotspot source code from openjdk.